FaceTime Like A Pro (eBook)

 iOS Share Sheet with the options to save and share Legacy Contact access key on an iPhone.

-Friendships and relationships change with time; the amount of trust you currently hold for someone may not remain the same in the future.
+Friendships and relationships change over time; the level of trust you currently have in someone may not remain the same.
 That’s exactly why knowing how to remove a Legacy Contact from your Apple ID is essential.

-1. Head to your Apple account settings on your iPhone and tap on Legacy Contact.
+1. Head to your Apple account settings on your iPhone and tap Legacy Contact.

 2. Tap on the Legacy Contact you want to remove.